Timinator2000/Algorithm_X/14 - your turn/02 - agent x mission 2.md

 # Tiles on a Gameboard

-Consider the following gameboard visual for the Example Test Case, which shows a group of cipher words and group of register words.
+Consider the following gameboard visual for the Example Test Case, which shows a group of cipher words and a group of register words.
 Each action takes a register word and tries matching it to a cipher word of equal length.

 <BR>